 7 Ways to Deepen Your Relationship with Your Partner

 Your career is important, but who do you work hard for?
 What is the purpose of you trying to make it big?
-Isn’t it to life a comfortable life with your partner?
+Isn’t it to live a comfortable life with your partner?
 It will be useless to afford the good life and yet lose the people you live for.
 If you will allow it, the world can take away your time from your loved ones.
 Make time for your partner before you start drifting apart.

 Your partner is not a mind reader.
 Neither are you.
 Most problems arise because a small conflict becomes big through time, because it was not talked about or settled in the first instance.
 Talk about what bothers you.
 Talk about what you need.
 Let your partner know what is needed to work things out.
 And don’t forget to listen.
 Communication is a two-way process.